espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Rebounding Breastplate.md

 * * *

 **Effect** The absorbed energy explodes from your armor in a pulse of force.
 Creatures in a 30 foot emanation take 10d6 force damage with a DC 43 fortitude save.
-On a failure, they're pushed 10 feet away from you, and on a critical failure, they're pushed 20 feet away from you and fall [[Prone]].
+On a failure, they're pushed 10 feet away from you, and on a critical failure, they're pushed 20 feet away from you and fall [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]].
 The armor's absorbed damage resets to 0.